Welcome to the Close Guantánamo website.

 In July 2021, the first prisoner was released from Guantánamo under President Biden: Abdul Latif Nasser, a Moroccan national who was approved for release in 2016.
 See the story here.
 In March 2022, a second prisoner was released by Biden: Mohammed al-Qahtani, who was sent back to Saudi Arabia to receive the psychiatric care for his schizophrenia that was not available at Guantánamo, and a third prisoner, Sufyian Barhoumi, was repatriated to Algeria at the start of April.
 A fourth prisoner, Asadullah Haroon Gul, was released in Afghanistan in June, and in October Saifullah Paracha, Guantánamo's oldest prisoner, became the fifth prisoner to be released under Biden, when he was flown home to Pakistan.

 In February 2023, a sixth prisoner was freed, when Pakistani national Majid Khan, whose terrorism-related sentence ended on March 1, 2022, was resettled in Belize.
 Khan was the first "high-value detainee" to be freed from the prison, and the first released prisoner to be resettled in a third country under President Biden.
 On Feb.
 23, Ahmed and Abdul Rahim Rabbani, approved for release in 2021, were also freed, and sent back to Pakistan, on Mar.
 8 Ghassan Al-Sharbi was also freed,and in April Said Bakush was repatriated to Algeria.
-Please do bear in mind, however, that these ten releases are not enough, and that no one has been freed at all for well over a year.
+Please do bear in mind, however, that these ten releases are not enough, that no one has been freed at all for over a year and a half, and that, after November's election, President Biden is now running out of time to free the men approved for release.

 We also continue to extend our congratulations to former Guantánamo prisoner Mansoor Adayfi, whose astonishingly powerful memoir, "Don't Forget Us Here: Lost and Found at Guantánamo," written with the writer and editor Antonio Aiello, was published by Hachette Books in August 2021.
 Check out our co-founder Andy Worthington's review here.